Tan1shqua/CrimePatrol/README.md

    Open your browser and go to `http://localhost:8000`.

 ## User Management and Access Control
-CrimePetrol incorporates a robust user management system with clear access controls:
+CrimePatrol incorporates a robust user management system with clear access controls:

 - **Roles**: Users are categorized as Citizens, Police, or Admins.
 - **Authentication**: Utilizes Django's authentication along with OAuth for social logins.